Applications for 2026–2027 are open!

 What happens to my BRYC status after I graduate high school?

-Once Fellows graduate high school, they become College Fellows.
-BRYC’s persistence team provides College Fellows with resources to stay on track, graduate, and move onto their careers.
+Once Fellows graduate high school, they become Alumni.
+BRYC’s persistence team provides Alumni with resources to stay on track, graduate, and move onto their careers.
 Alumni can continue to count on BRYC for life.